Project Management Lifecycle

 - Objectives for the next Project Status Review

-If the project has completed as planned, the closing phase includes formalising acceptance of the project and ending it efficiently.
+If the project has completed as planned, the closing phase includes formalizing acceptance of the project and ending it efficiently.
 The Project Closure phase is intended to ensure the smooth transition of the project into the normal business as usual operations of USQ and ICT.
-The Project Review and Closure Report wraps-up the project by summarising the aspects of the project performance including:
+The Project Review and Closure Report wraps-up the project by summarizing the aspects of the project performance including:

 - Executive Summary